fredmeng/OpenVPN-Server/README.md

 # Misc
 askpass pass.txt

+# It's a good idea to reduce the OpenVPN
+# daemon's privileges after initialization.
+#
+# You can uncomment this out on
+# non-Windows systems.
+user nobody
+group nobody

+# CRL-VERIFY - for revoking users
+crl-verify keys/crl.pem
 </pre>

 <p><br>Step 8: Have a text file named pass.txt under /etc/openvpn/, and have the passphrase you chose earlier on it.
 And then set the permission to 400 for security.</p>